debraysimon/thingpark-global-sim/docs/device-manager-user-guide/create-devices/create-lorawan-device.md

 later as described in [Allocating a connectivity plan](../manage-device-network/manage-connectivity-plan-device.md#allocating-a-connectivity-plan) and [Allocating an AS routingprofile](../manage-device-network/manage-as-routing-profile-device.md#allocating-an-as-routing-profile).

+&nbsp;

 1. In the navigation panel, click **Devices** to open the Devices panel.

 2. In the Add Devices frame, click **Create**.

-    -\> By default, the New device dialog box appears with LoRaWAN® 1.0 connectivity and OTAA configuration.
+    -\&gt; By default, the New device dialog box appears with LoRaWAN® 1.0 connectivity and OTAA configuration.

 3. In the Administrative data frame, enter the following information: